Taffer/joplin-userstyles/README.md

 ## Contents

+* `all-the-markdown.md` - An ugly, sloppy example of all (well, most) of the Markdown that Joplin supports.
+Useful for demonstrating new styles.
 * `template` - A blank CSS template with all (?) of the elements that appear in the Joplin Markdown renderer.
 * `userstyle-onenote` - A `userstyle.css` that mimics elements of OneNote's